dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

 Show Differences…
-   Compares the latest version of a file in the database against a copy on the developer’s machine and displays the differences, if any.
-This command can be used to check to see if others may have made changes to a file that should be merged into the developer’s copy before it is checked into the database.
+   Compares the latest version of a file in the database against a copy on the developer's machine and displays the differences, if any.
+This command can be used to check to see if others may have made changes to a file that should be merged into the developer's copy before it is checked into the database.

-Using the editor’s source control interface
+Using the editor's source control interface
 -------------------------------------------

 The first time you choose one of the **SourceSafe** menu items, the editor